Vence L. Bonham Jr.: Ethics of genome-editing

 With the emergence of gene editing technologies such as CRISPR, Bonham has emphasized that SCD is a critical example of the value of respect for persons, fairness, and worldwide collaboration as genomic technology continues to evolve.
 Clinical trials for one of the first attempts in somatic cell genome editing using CRISPR technology are for the treatment of sickle cell disease. he and his colleagues have published multiple peer-reviewed studies identifying gaps in knowledge of trial participants that could prevent them from giving adequately informed consent.
 He highlights the importance of engaging with the SCD patient community with regard to scientific developments in treatment and management of the disease and prioritizing their protection and equitable care.

 Personal life

-Bonham and his wife live in Bethesda, MD and have two grown sons.
+Bonham and his wife live in Bethesda, MD and have two sons.
 He considers himself an art lover and has his own collection of primarily African American art.